 2. Use a password manager

 In the first tier, you created a unique and strong password for your wallet.
 Now, you might be worried that your other passwords aren’t so secure.
-With so many accounts and passwords to remember nowadays, it’s easy to slip into the bad habit of reusing your favorite password.
+With so many accounts and passwords to remember nowadays, it’s easy to slip into the bad habit of reusing your favourite password.
 Don’t!
 Using the same or similar passwords for everything can unravel your whole security net!

 An easy way to create strong passwords, and track them across your accounts, is to use a password manager.

 - There are a number of free and paid high-quality password managers on the market.
 Depending on your preferences and your operating system, you will need to choose the option which works best for you.
-These are a few of our favorites:
+These are a few of our favourites: